MakeITBologna/zefiro-fate/README.md

 # Zefiro Fat.E.
-Zeifro integration to be compiiant with "Fatturazione Elettronica", a common standard for Italian business payments.
+Zefiro integration to be compliant with "Fatturazione Elettronica", a common standard for Italian business payments.

 ## License